gauravfodekar/NodeJSNotes/README.md

 Express.js is often used as the foundation for building web servers, RESTful APIs, single-page applications (SPAs), and various types of web applications.
 Its flexibility allows developers to choose the specific components and libraries they need to build their application, making it a versatile framework for Node.js web development.

-55 #list three advantages of using express JS?
+55. # list three advantages of using express JS?
 Express.js offers several advantages when used for web application development.
 Here are three key advantages of using Express.js:

 1. **Simplicity and Minimalism**: